-Distance selling can be far more cost-effective than selling face to face.
+Distance selling can be far more cost-effective than selling face-to-face.
 Phone marketing, email marketing and mail order catalogues are all options.
-For many businesses, distance selling means e-commerce - selling online via your website.
+For most businesses, distance selling means e-commerce - selling online via your website.

-If your business sells to individual consumers without meeting them face to face, you must comply with the Distance Selling Regulations.
+If your business sells to individual consumers without meeting them face-to-face, you must comply with the Consumer Contracts (formerly Distance Selling) Regulations.

 Customers usually have an automatic right to cancel an order during a specified cooling-off period.
 For your part, you must normally fulfil your contractual obligations within 30 days unless you and your customer agree otherwise.